eezstreet/OpenD2/README.md

 Ideally the project will maintain compatibility with the original game *for at least one version* (the exact version still to be decided) over TCP/IP and Open Battle.net.
 Closed Battle.net will not be supported in order to minimize legal risk.

+### Project Status
+Currently, you can compile the game.exe module and it will run the original game without issues.

+However, very little of the game is actually rewritten.
+It calls the original libraries (D2Win, Fog, Storm, etc) that the game uses.
+In due time, these will all be replicated.

 ### Compiling
-TBD
+To compile this project, all you will need is CMake.
+*Currently the project only compiles and runs on Windows.
+More rewriting is needed to get this working on other platforms.*
+On Windows, Visual Studio 2013 or later is needed in order to compile, as some C++11 constructs are used.

+Run cmake-gui and set the Source directory to this folder.
+Set the "Where to build the files" to be ./Build.
+(This is so that the git repository doesn't pick this up as a source directory).
+Then, simply open the project file in whatever IDE you want.

 ### Architecture
 Just as in the original game, there are several interlocking components driving the game.
 The difference is that all but the core can be swapped out by a mod.

 #### Core (game.exe)
 The core game engine communicates with all of the other components and drives everything.
-It's also responsible for loading and running mods.
+It is (or will be) responsible for the following:
+- Window management
+- Filesystem
+- Memory management
+- Log management
+- Archive (.mpq) management
+- Networking
+- Sound

-#### Graphics (D2GFX.dll)
+#### Graphics (D2Gfx.dll)
-The graphics engine draws all of the sprites, handles lighting, and provides some basic postprocessing.
+The graphics are driven by a modular renderer.

+#### Common Code (D2Game.dll/D2Client.dll)
+Instead of a D2Common.dll, the common code is compiled right into the D2Game.dll and D2Client.dll.
+This reduces overhead dramatically.

-#### Sound (D2Sound.dll)
+#### Serverside (D2Game.dll)
-The sound engine is responsible for playing sound effects, music, speech, etc.
+The serverside is responsible for quest management, AI, and more.
+Ideally, this should be allowed to mismatch the client DLL and have custom game server logic.

-#### Networking (D2Net.dll)
+#### Clientside (D2Client.dll)
-The networking component is responsible for packet transmission, serialization, etc. over TCP/IP.
-It's not responsible for anything related to Battle.net.
+The clientside is responsible for client logic.
+It's not loaded at the start, however.

-#### Game Logic: Shared (D2Common.dll)
-The shared logic component provides a simulation state for the client and server to both run off of.
-D2Common routines involve pathfinding, dungeon building (DRLG), items, etc.

-#### Game Logic: Server (D2Game.dll)
-The server logic component handles all of the game logic that happens on the server.
-This includes treasure classes (loot), artificial intelligence, etc.

-#### Game Logic: Client (D2Client.dll)
-The client logic component handles all of the game logic that happens on the client.
-This includes drawing the user interface.